Table Of Contents

 You need to install some dependencies, like cython or mercurial.
 If you’re using Xcode 4.3, then you also need to install autotools.
 We encourage you to use Homebrew to install thoses dependencies:

-brew install autoconf automake libtool pkg-config mercurial brew link libtool brew link mercurial sudo pip install cython
+brew install autoconf automake libtool pkg-config mercurial brew link libtool brew link mercurial sudo easy_install pip sudo pip install cython

 Ensure that everything is ok before starting the second step!